5ony/OBSWebSocketAHK/README.md

 #Include lib/OBSWebSocket.ahk

 obsc := OBSWebSocket("ws://127.0.0.1:4455/")
-; or, if you are using password:
+; or if you want to use password:
 ; obsc := MyOBSController("ws://127.0.0.1:4455/", "YourPasswordHere")

 ```